 - Shirine Voller (LSHTM)

 The EquiPar Tool is designed to provide practical and pragmatic guidance for establishing and strengthening equitable partnerships.
 It has been designed with individual research projects in mind and poses questions for research teams to consider on three key themes: people management and relationships, research activities and outputs, and contracting and resource management.
 The tool can be used by researchers at multiple stages during the research cycle, with the expectation that the questions posed can be considered in an open and consultative way with partners.
 We hope that the tool will be a useful resource for LSHTM staff and our partners, and that it may also be of relevance to other organisations working in Global Health research.
+An overview of the tool and how to use it is available in the EquiPar Tool introductory presentation.

 The EquiPar Tool is available to download and can be used by all interested stakeholders.
 While the evaluation study will focus on the projects piloting the tool, we welcome feedback and suggestions for improvements from other researchers and teams who have made use of the tool.
+Feedback can be submitted via the EquiPar Virtual Suggestion Box.

 Enhancing the Equity of our Research Partnerships: The evidence base and LSHTM’s approach